lph1711/business-rules-genai/README.md

 These are the functions that are available to be used when a function is called or a condition is triggered.

-A defined function must return a NumericType or StringType
+A defined function must return a NumericType or StringType or BooleanType

 For example: